Table of Contents

 - fits and convulsions

-Be wary of diagnosis by your vet of the following, as they are very similar to those of water intoxication:
+Be wary of diagnosis by your vet of the following conditions, as their symptoms are very similar to signs of water intoxication:

 - head trauma